jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 **You’ll have to see if a coach has a reputation as a teacher and instructor.**

-There is no sanctioning body for a coach's skills and knowledge to be tested against to determine if he can do the job.
+There is no sanctioning body for a coach’s skills and knowledge to be tested against to determine if he can do the job.
 While amateur boxing forces coaches to take a class to work a fighter’s corner, that’s more to teach them the rules and not for the education of the boxer.
 I say this to warn you that many coaches don’t know how to teach the sport.

 **Look at how the coach trains his fighters.**

 Be wary of any coach that overly relies on pure physical conditioning.
 While boxing is a physical sport, coaches that push physical training in the place of skills development usually lack an understanding of the skills required to fight.

-**Another thing to watch is the coach's approach to sparring.**
+**Another thing to watch is the coach’s approach to sparring.**

 Sparring is a classroom.
 While you must learn how to fight, the coach shouldn’t encourage sparring sessions to be all-out brawls.
 Especially if you aren’t getting ready for a fight.